 "Thus the interlocking circles will bring the full moons to match the stars, while casting darkness where it belongs at the bottom.
 That chasm to the Underdark will stay sealed.

 I confess the design is not foolproof to outsiders, but I had to sacrifice complexity for material resilience.
-I've always wondered why Selune took me from the Hall of Wonders to serve at this temple as a priestess.
+I've always wondered why Selûne took me from the Hall of Wonders to serve at this temple as a priestess.
 Perhaps this was the reason."

 We stand and dust ourselves off and Shadowheart shakes her head, "This is what I'm talking about.
 Who knows what they were hiding in there.
 Best we avoid it."

-"You're correct, we need to head that way.
+I'm just distracting from what we already have on our plate. " You're right, we need to head that way.
 Let's speak to the other leaders of this camp and see what else we can learn."

 "Boss!
 How did it go with Priestess Gut?"
 Her tone of excitement is reflected in the eyes of the other goblins she's been speaking to.